CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/advanced_tutorial.md

 ## BuildConfig

-A BuildConfig objects create container images according to specific rules.
-In the following example the Docker strategy is used to build trivial extension of `httpd` image shipped with openshift.
+BuildConfig objects create container images according to specific rules.
+In the following example, the _Docker_ strategy is used to build a trivial extension of the `httpd` image shipped with OpenShift.

 *`buildconfig.yaml`*: